 Our Story

 Bees in the 'Burbs came to be in 2012 when Norm Holcomb, having worked a career in steel building construction, decided it was time for a change.
-A small sign on the side of the road advertising bees for sale triggered him into dabbling as a hobby beekeeper.
+A small sign on the side of the road advertising bees for sale triggered him into dabbling as a hobbyist beekeeper.

 His daughters, Kaylie and Natalie, were involved in the business from the beginning.
 While still in high school they both learned the basics of beekeeping and were integral in helping start and grow the business.